Ronan-H/md5/overview.md

 1. Generate T[]. *"Let T[i] denote the i-th element of the table, which is equal to the integer part of 4294967296 times abs(sin(i)), where i is in radians*".
 Some implementations of MD5 hard code these values, but I prefer to generate them in a loop, storing them in an array for use in the following steps.
-2. Initialise the "MD Buffer": four 32-bit *word* values A, B, C, and D, where each variable gets a specific, prefefined value.
+2. Initialise the "MD Buffer": four 32-bit *word* values A, B, C, and D, where each variable gets a specific, predefined value.
 Values will be added to this buffer after each round, and afterwards, these values make up the hash value itself.
 3. Process each block in turn.
 In my implementation, this is simply a loop through each block X, from the array of blocks M.
-   1. Initialise variables AA, BB, CC, and DD, initialised to A, B , C, and D respectively.
+   1. Initialise variables AA, BB, CC, and DD, initialised to A, B, C, and D respectively.
    2. Manipulate A, B, C, and D, in a series of four "rounds", each with sixteen individual operations.
 These incorporate bytes from the current block X, values from T in ascending order of index, and bitwise logic defined in the auxiliary functions F(), G(), H(), and I. In these steps, the input bytes get scrambled in a way that is not directly reversible.
    3. Add AA to A, BB to B, and so on.
 Here, hashed data from the current round accumulates with hashed data from all previous rounds.
 4. Print ABCD in low-byte order, expressed as 32 lowercase hexadecimal characters, where each series of 8 characters represents A, B, C, and D. In my implementation, this string is actually returned from the function instead of being printed, so that the hash can be used in other ways.
 This string of characters is the final MD5 hash value.

 ## Complexity of MD5
-What order of time and space complexity should be expceted for any hashing algorithm?
+What order of time and space complexity should be expected for any hashing algorithm?

 <details>
 <summary>My Answer</summary>